writing-resources/awesome-scientific-writing/README.md

     Markdown flavour :bookmark: :link: :1234:.
 - [academicmarkdown](https://github.com/smathot/academicmarkdown#readme): A
-    Python wrapper over Pandoc with specialized extensions certain elements, making it a superset of Pandoc flavoured markdown.
+    Python wrapper over Pandoc with specialized extensions certain elements, making it a superset of Pandoc flavoured markdown :bookmark: :link: :1234:.
 - [docutils](http://docutils.sourceforge.net/docs/): Python package which can
     convert reStructuredText into various formats and provides command-line tools to do it :link: :1234:.